Estimated reading time: 5 minutes

 A well-researched presentation will impress your boss and also be of use to them.

 4. Offer Different Perspectives

-A presentation to your superiors is never complete without a form of bench marking.
-As your boss analyzes your proposals, they want to compare it to best practices in that area to gauge its potential.
+A presentation to your superiors is never complete without a form of benchmarking.
+As your boss analyzes your proposals, they want to compare them to best practices in that area to gauge its potential.

 A staff member pitching for a new product line might compare and contrast the potential product against comparable competitor releases.

 In doing this, they demonstrate their ability to do market research and offer an alternative view to the executive that can help them decide on the proposal.